ksm0226/radXiFoam/README.md

   - system/setFieldsDict/regions/sphereToCell is for the ignitin condition

 - Enter equivalence ratio, alpha and beta in constant/combustionProperties
 - The w value in constant/combustionProperties/powerLawCoeff is the Su0 (reference laminar flame speed).
-Please enter it by the reference for each type of fuel.
+ - In general, it is set by referring to the paper of the laminar flame speed test result for each type of fuel.